 Where’s the Exit?

-We’d like to take this opportunity to recommend to all our users that they peek under the hood of their current mail solutions and determine whether there’s a black hole list in there.
+We’d like to take this opportunity to recommend to all our users that they peek under the hood of their current mail solutions and determine whether there’s a blacklist in there.
 Specifically:

 - We suggest that you contact your ISP, IT department, server manager or whoever’s responsible for your e-mail and determine the specific spam blocking strategy they’re using.
-Google the originator of it, and see if it’s based on a black hole list.
+Google the originator of it, and see if it’s based on a blacklist.
 Should this be the case, you might want to see if whoever’s handling your mail will let you opt out of it.

 Our newsletter goes out every weekend – if it doesn’t arrive in your IN box every weekend, it’s safe to say that something’s blocking it.